Home|Blog|Speaker Deck

 • Non-HTTP requests (SQS, SNS, custom events, etc.) → Request to POST /events

-Note that the event request path can be changed via faviconconfiguration (environment variables).
+Note that the event request path can be changed via Favicon of configuration (environment variables)configuration (environment variables).

 Deploying to AWS Lambda#